uidaholib/main-web-redesign_draft/content/copyright/guide.md

 Generally speaking, the person who creates a work is the author, and therefore the copyright owner of that work.
 However, there is an exception to this principle in [Section 110](http://www.copyright.gov/title17/92chap1.pdf) of the U.S. Copyright Act.
 The copyright law specifically designates a special category of works called "works made for hire."
 If a work is made for hire — i.e. it was prepared by an employee within the scope of his or her employment — then the employer, and not the employee, is considered the author.
 In such cases the employer may be a firm, an organization, or even a university.

-More information regarding works for hire, and specifically the University of Idaho's policy thereof, can be found in the following two sections of the UI Faculty-Staff Handbook: [FHS 5300](http://www.webs.uidaho.edu/fsh/5300.html) (Copyrights, Protectable Discoveries, and Other Intellectual Property Rights) and [FHS 5400](http://www.webs.uidaho.edu/fsh/5400.html) (Employment Agreement Concerning Patents and Copyrights).
+More information regarding works for hire, and specifically the University of Idaho's policy thereof, can be found in the following two sections of the U of I Faculty-Staff Handbook: [FHS 5300](http://www.webs.uidaho.edu/fsh/5300.html) (Copyrights, Protectable Discoveries, and Other Intellectual Property Rights) and [FHS 5400](http://www.webs.uidaho.edu/fsh/5400.html) (Employment Agreement Concerning Patents and Copyrights).

 #### Additional Resources